 Oregon, Kentucky, New Mexico and New York also levy separate use taxes you’ll need to track.
 Oregon requires monthly in-state mileage reporting, Kentucky and New Mexico quarterly.
 All three levy so-called “weight-distance” taxes.
 New York’s is similar but with more complicated calculation.

 Follow the links to state pages above for the appropriate filing systems and/or forms.

 Many businesses specialize in helping owner-operators through the authority process – for a fee.
-A Web search of businesses in your area or a scan of the businesses advertising in Overdrive will yield more results.
+A Web search of businesses in your area or a scan of the businesses advertising in or written about in Overdrive will yield more results.